Learn Salem’s History

 The Death of Sarah Narbonne

-Sarah Narbonne, who runs a cent shop in her family’s old house, dies at the age of 101.
+Sarah Narbonne, who ran a cent shop in her family’s old house on Essex Street (now part of the Salem Maritime National Historic Site), dies at the age of 101.

 1895

-Bunkio Matsuki, an immigrant from Japan, builds a Japanese-inspired house on Laurel Street.
+Bunkio Matsuki, an immigrant from Japan, built a Japanese-inspired house on Laurel Street.

 1895